What is asbestos?

 - Ask to see the contractor’s certificate of completion of a federal or state-approved training program.

 - Ask for references of clients for whom the contractor has done previous work.
-Call to determine if the clients were satisfied with the work.
+Call the clients to determine if they were satisfied with the work.

 - To guard against conflict of interest issues, select a different contractor from the one who tested for asbestos.